Dodecahedrane/DevOpsNotes/Cloud/Azure/Creating Azure Blob Storage and Add Image to Test App Home Page Severed From The Blob Storage.md

 # add line for img file, only if it doesnt already contain it (otherwise you end up with multiple cats if you rerun the script)
+# grep -q is the pattern match flag, it will return true/false (hence why it works in the if statement)
 if ! grep -q '<img src="https://tech257olivercatshop.blob.core.windows.net/catbox/cat.jpg"/>' index.ejs; then
 	sed -i '/<h2>/a\ <img src="https://tech257olivercatshop.blob.core.windows.net/catbox/cat.jpg"/>' index.ejs
 else